wp-plugins/edd-favorites/readme.txt

 With EDD Wish lists, you click the "add to wish list" link and choose a list (or create a new one) from the modal window.
 It also works with variable pricing.
 EDD favorites is for quickly adding/removing downloads to a single list with 1 click.
 It doesn't support variable pricing, meaning you cannot add a specific price to the favorites list, instead it adds the entire download.

 **Coming soon**

-Favorite downloads to a specific list, auto page creation on plugin install, share your favorites list (just like Wish Lists).
+Favorite downloads to a specific list (like etsy), auto page creation on plugin install, share your favorites list (just like Wish Lists).

 **More plugins for Easy Digital Downloads by Sumobi**